-In these early years, your pediatrician and dentist should be checking their teeth and mouth at each visit.
+In these early years, your pediatrician and dentist should be checking their teeth and mouth at every visit.
 Unless they notice a problem or your baby sustains a fall or bump, those checks should be sufficient.

 ‘‘I have been a patient for nearly 20 years, and have had the best dental care available.
 Dr. Lee and her staff are courteous, professional, and really put your dental care and health first!‘‘